What is PrEP?

 How much does PrEP cost?

+PrEP can be FREE or very low cost for many people.
 Many insurance carriers cover the cost of PrEP.
 For those without health insurance, or whose insurance does not cover PrEP, a health department staff person will work with our PrEP patients to find the most affordable option.

 For more information about PrEP visit: